Colimit-Based Composition of High-Level Computing Devices: Introduction

 Our ultimate goal is to offer a universal framework to formally reason about high-level computing devices in a compositional manner via categorical semantics.
 As the proposed framework is sufficiently general, we envision multiple theoretical extensions and tools built out of it.
 In this paper, we take the first step towards a tool that bridges theory and practice by implementing the computon model in a functional programming language with dependent types.
 The implementation yields an open-source programming environment, intended for describing high-level computations via colimit constructions.
 To the best of our knowledge, this is the first implementation of the computon model.

 The rest of the paper is structured as follows.
-Section \ref{sec:category} presents the category of computons and their morphisms.
+Section \ref{sec:category} presents the semantics of a category of computons and their morphisms.
 Section \ref{sec:operators} describes colimit constructions that capture the behaviour of control-driven composition operators for sequencing, parallelising and branching.
 Section \ref{sec:operation} defines concrete operational semantics for computon execution.
-Section \ref{sec:implementation}, and appendices \ref{app:algorithms} and \ref{app:code}, present an implementation of the computon model.
+Section \ref{sec:implementation} presents an implementation of the computon model.
 Section \ref{sec:related-work} discusses related work.
 Section \ref{sec:conclusions} outlines the conclusions and future work.